nourindiya/nutritinist-hub/README.md

 * Info and details about doctors
 * Free consultation available with doctors
 * Easy to book and appoint
-* Will get to know about healt and nutrition
+* Will get to know about health and nutritionsxz